 For fisheries, contact Tyson Rasor, Fisheries & Food Systems Program Manager.

 Ecotrust works with Poppy Davis of C2C Consulting to implement key trainings in the accelerator program.
-Other program partners include: Northwest Farm Credit Services, Oregon Department of Agriculture, Craft 3, SnoTemp, Grizzlie’s Brand, King Conservation District, Oregon Manufacturing Extension Partnership, United States Department of Agriculture, National Resource Conservation Service, Nancy’s Yogurt, Grady Britton, New Seasons Market, Iroquois Valley Farmland REIT, Steward Capital, Red Duck Foods, Cattail Creek Lamb, the #noregrets initiative, and the Northwest Food Buyer’s Alliance.
+Other program partners include: Northwest Farm Credit Services, Oregon Department of Agriculture, Craft 3, Rosy, Davis Wright Tremaine, SnoTemp, Grizzlie’s Brand, King Conservation District, Oregon Manufacturing Extension Partnership, United States Department of Agriculture, National Resource Conservation Service, Nancy’s Yogurt, Grady Britton, New Seasons Market, Iroquois Valley Farmland REIT, Steward Capital, Red Duck Foods, Cattail Creek Lamb, the #noregrets initiative, Oregon Tilth, and more.

 As consolidation and industrialization of food production continues, we believe mid-sized, independent, regional producers are vital to democratizing and diversifying food production, rebuilding soil health and improving water quality, and building both economic and social capital in agricultural communities.